AmeerD/AmeerD.github.io/_pages/reading.md

 * The Candy House, Jennifer Egan
 * Youthquake: Why African Demography Should Matter to the World, Edward Paice
 * The Knowledge Machine: How Irrationality Created Modern Science, Michael Strevens
-* Status: Why is it Everywhere?
-Why Does it Matter?, Cecilia Ridgeway
 * The Three-Body Problem, Cixin Liu
 * Ghost Season, Fatin Abbas
 * The Fractalist: Memoir of a Scientific Maverick, Benoit Mandelbrot